Toward machine learning interatomic potentials for modeling uranium mononitride: Results

 Xenon is a critically important fission product for the performance of nuclear fuel, as it precipitates to form bubbles which can induce fuel swelling.
-While studying fuel swelling was not the focus of this study, we calculated the Xe incorporation energies in different sites (Table \ref{tab:xe}).
-HIP-NN does not contain xenon training data, therefore we used the classical potential for describing Xe–U and Xe–N interactions developed by Kocevski et al. The HIP-NN xenon incorporation energies into an N vacancy (Xe$_\text{N}$) and a U vacancy (Xe$_\text{U}$) are in excellent agreement when compared to reference DFT data calculated using PBE \cite{Kocevski2022}.
-The energy at the tetrahedral interstitial site (Xe$_\text{int}$) is overestimated by more than 2 eV compared to DFT, similar to the results predicted by the classical potential reference by Kocevski.
+While studying fuel swelling was not the focus of this study, we report the Xe incorporation energies for different sites in Table~\ref{tab:xe}.
+Our predicted incorporation energies of Xe into a nitrogen vacancy (Xe$_\text{N}$) and a uranium vacancy (Xe$_\text{U}$) are in excellent agreement with reference DFT (PBE) data calculated by Kocevski et al.~\cite{Kocevski2023} However, the incorporation energies for a Xe atom at the tetrahedral interstitial site (Xe$_\text{int}$) are overestimated by more than 2 eV with our hybrid HIP-NN and Buckingham potential approach.
+While the accuracy of the incorporation energies are likely limited in accuracy by the Buckingham potential used for Xe, these results demonstrate that our MLIP is compatible with simple classical potentials for simulating noble gas impurities.